 INTRODUCTION

-It has been shown experimentally that ultrasound (US) can effectively interact with defects.
-US as defect engineering tool has some advantages: (i) locality of the action due to the predominant absorption in regions of deviation in the lattice periodicity; (ii) selectivity of the influence, which is achieved by variation of acoustic wave (AW) polarization and type; (iii) possibility of resonance transformation in the defect system due to the oscillation nature of action; (iv) capability of reversible effect in the case of low intensity AW.
+It is well known that ultrasound (US) can effectively interact with defects.
+US As a defects engineering tool US has certain advantages: (i) locality of action due to the predominant absorption in regions of the lattice periodicity deviation ; (ii) selectivity of influence, which depends on acoustic wave (AW) polarization and type; (iii) possibility of the defect system transformation at resonance frequency in ; (iv) possibility of reversible effect in case of low intensity AW.

-In the case of piezoelectric semiconductors, the acousto-defect interaction (ADI) is determined mainly by electric field, which accompanies the vibration wave propagation.
-This effect is expected and something related to acousto-electric phenomena.
-But US influence on defect system is also observed in non-piezoelectric crystals like silicon, which is microelectronic dominant material.
-Thus it was experimentally observed in silicon structures, that US caused an atomic diffusion,1,2 transformed a native and an impurity defect,3-7 modified interior surface states,8-10 created new defect.11,12 Defects are known to determine a most of semiconductor device properties.
-And exactly the ADI is a reason of variation of a tunneling,13,14 a generation-recombination15-17 and a thermionic emission18,19 current in silicon barrier structures.
+In piezoelectric semiconductors, the acousto-defect interaction (ADI) is determined mainly by the intensity of electric field, which accompanies the vibration wave propagation.
+However this effect is also observed in non-piezoelectric crystals like Silicon, the basic material in microelectronics.
+Thus it was experimentally observed that US may cause in SI structures, atomic diffusion,1,2 transformation of the native and impurity defects,3-7 modification of interior surface states,8-10 appearance of new defects.11,12 Defects are known to determine most of semiconductor device properties.
+In particular the ADI governs variation of tunneling ???,13,14 generation-recombination ???15-17 and thermionic emission18,19 current in silicon barrier structures.

-The main mechanisms of elastic vibration-defect interaction in non-piezoelectric crystals are considered to be the change of population of impurity oscillator levels,20 the displacement of impurity atoms with respect to their surroundings,4,21,22 the decreasing of the diffusion activation energy,23 the local temperature increase by point defect clusters,24 the US absorption by dislocation.16,25,26 However to the best of our knowledge, the complete ADI theory in silicon is absent.
-One of a top-ranked cause is a lack of experimental works, which have focused on investigation of acoustically induced (AI) effects.
+The change of population of impurity oscillator levels,20 the displacement of impurity atoms with respect to their surroundings,4,21,22 the decreasing of the diffusion activation energy,23 the local temperature increase by point defect clusters,24 the US absorption by dislocation16,25,26 are considered to be main mechanisms of elastic vibration-defect interaction in non-piezoelectric crystals .
+However to the best of our knowledge, the complete ADI theory in silicon does not exist.
+One of a top-ranked reasons for thatis lack of experimental works focusing on investigation of acoustically induced (AI) effects.

-Not all silicon defects are acoustically active and subjected to modification under US action.
-The ADI efficiency depends on the defect type and structure.8 Thus, the force acting on the point defect during US loading (USL) is determined by the relaxation of the defect volume21,22.
+Not all silicon defects are acoustically active and subject to modification under US action.
+The ADI efficiency depends on defect type and structure.8 Thus, the force acting on the point defect during US loading (USL) is determined by the relaxation of the defect volume21,22.
 The irradiation is most widespread and studied method of semiconductor defects alteration.
 On the one hand, the high-power US treatment is shown27-30 to lead to residual changes of the irradiated silicon structure properties.
 This effect deals with AI annealing of radiation defects (RDs).
 On the other hand, irradiation can be a reason of reversible AI phenomenon initiation,31,32 which is caused by formation of acoustically active RDs.
-Unfortunately, there have only a few reports on acoustically driven phenomenon in irradiated silicon structures.
+Unfortunately, there are but few reports on acoustically driven phenomenon in irradiated silicon structures.